sirosen/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

 For ease of use, here are a pair of examples.

 One of them is exactly the same as the tutorial steps above, in a single block.

 The other example includes an explicit login step, so you can control when that login flow happens!
+It also converts the app to be used as a context manager, which will make it automatically close network connections and the token storage on exit.

 *These examples are complete.
 They should run without errors "as is".*